-Pertains to persons who have had EMS summoned on their behalf by a third party, but deny being injured or ill (i.e.: a person in a minor MVA who denies complaints).
+1. Pertains to persons who have had EMS summoned on their behalf by a third party, but deny being injured or ill (i.e.: a person in a minor MVA who denies complaints).
 This is not applicable if the patient has symptoms.

-A. Review cases of cancellation of ALS by BLS providers for appropriateness
+- A. Review cases of cancellation of ALS by BLS/iALS providers for appropriateness - B. Review cases of cancellation of iALS by BLS providers for appropriateness